PDOK/fargo/README.md

 A: No, it does not support caching records.

-Q: Can I integrate this into my Go app and have it manage hearbeats to Eureka?
+Q: Can I integrate this into my Go app and have it manage heartbeats to Eureka?

 A: Glad you asked, of course you can.
 Just grab an application (for this example, "TESTAPP")